HPD666/Orgena/README.md

 ## 🚀 What is Orgena?

 **Orgena** makes programming as easy as writing sentences.
 It’s designed for learning, teaching, prototyping, and creativity—without installation or stress.
+Perfect for beginners and to make kids love coding.

 - **Plain English Syntax:** Write code in natural sentences.
 - **Instant Results:** Run scripts instantly in your browser.